-One of the most compelling factors for businesses to lease is the low cost.
-For a small company that is just getting started, paying a small monthly charge is better than paying a significant one-time fee.
-You'll also benefit from leasing because you can claim the sum you paid last year, rather than having to amortize it over many years as for a purchased system.
+Low cost is one of the most compelling factors for businesses to lease.
+For a small company just starting, paying a small monthly charge is better than paying a significant one-time fee.
+You’ll also benefit from leasing because you can claim the sum you paid last year rather than amortizing it over many years as for a purchased system.

-Another advantage of leased equipment is that it can keep you up to date with the latest technology advances.
-Many retailers with an existing lease discovered that the upgrade was included in their lease agreement for free.
+Another advantage of leased equipment is that it can keep you updated with the latest technology advances.
+Many retailers with an existing lease discovered that the upgrade was free in their lease agreement.
 However, some leaseholders found that their provider could not upgrade, leaving them helpless and with no other options.
 Therefore, it is beneficial for businesses to check the ability to upgrade before signing a lease contract.

 What are the major problems in point-of-sale lending?

 Meanwhile, another way to have a POS system is to lend it from a provider.
-This activity is based on the concept of “buy now, pay later” where you can get the system first and pay for it over a certain period of time.
-Although point-of-sale lending can be beneficial for those who are strapped for cash, the interest rates can be as high as 30%.
+This activity is based on the concept of “buy now, pay later,” where you can get the system first and pay for it over a certain period of time.
+Although point-of-sale lending can benefit those strapped for cash, the interest rates can be as high as 30%.
 Moreover, retailers can easily overspend.
 Therefore, point-of-sale lending can considerably add up to your loan bills.